I can’t believe it took me 2.5 years since I started blogging to post Ukrainian borscht recipe – a true classic food every Ukrainian grew up on!

 Real Urkainian borscht recipe is super easy!

 First goes in thickly sliced cabbage.
 Good thing is you do not need a mandoline because slice cabbage too thin and it will get mushy.
-Sometimes I buy cabbage non-organic because like I mentioned in 120 Affordable Clean Eating Organic Food Items it is on a Clean 15 list.
+Sometimes I buy cabbage non-organic because like I mentioned in eating organic on a budget, it is on a Clean 15 list.
 However, if I find organic, I buy it.

 Then carrots and onion go in a skillet for sautéing to develop more flavour.